 - Appropriately acknowledge, recognise and publicise funders’ support, in consultation with funders and in accordance with the University’s Naming Policy, respecting the right of philanthropic donors to remain anonymous if so requested

-- Fully comply with the Data Protection Act of 1998 when retaining information about funders providing a copy of personal information held on funders on request, and updating or correcting any inaccurate personal data on request
+- Fully comply with the Data Protection Act 2018 when retaining information about funders providing a copy of personal information held on funders on request, and updating or correcting any inaccurate personal data on request

 - Provide progress reports and updates to funders on supported activity